 Dr. Hendrickson, who is the first in her family to study medicine, says that she enjoys sharing her enthusiasm for the profession with the next generation of physician-scientists who pass through Yale Medicine.
-She is an associate professor of laboratory medicine and of pediatrics at Yale School of Medicine.
+She is a professor of laboratory medicine and of pediatrics at Yale School of Medicine.

 Yale Medicine, Yale New Haven Children’s Hospital